sarthak-91/deeplearning-DFT/README.md

 # Modeling molecular energies with Deep Learning
 This project uses machine learning model to predict molecular single point energies, typically calculated by computationally intensive Density Functional Theory (DFT).
-The goal is a faster energy estimation method.
-The molecular energies are coputed using Gaussian 16 software and the molecules are prepared as inputs to ML model by calculating their coulomb matrices.
+The project aims to put forth ML methods as a fater method to calculate energies of molecules specially when a quick and dirty calculation is only desired.
+The molecular energies are calculated using Gaussian 16 software and the molecules are prepared as inputs to ML model by calculating their coulomb matrices.

 ### Workflow Overview: